tfp-photonics/cs_optim/README.md

 ## Run Optimization

 You can run an Optimization with the `main.py` file.
 The code includes the generation of target spectra of bare core and core-single-shell particles with [PyMieScatt](https://pymiescatt.readthedocs.io/en/latest/).
 To target single or mutliple frequencies add pass them as `-enhancement` and add linewidths with `-width`.

 ## Models and Training

 The trained models can be found [here](models/saved_models/).
 To start your own training, use `main_train.py` with your prefered parameters.
-You may generate your own training data using PyMieScat or ... something about our data that I still have to upload ...
+You may generate your own training data using PyMieScat.
+The original training data used for the models is available [here]().